-MaxPass is a new paid option for managing FASTPASS reservations through the Disneyland app.
+MaxPass is a new paid option for making and managing FASTPASS reservations through the Disneyland app.
 We have a full post on MaxPass here.
 We have a friend who has disabilities that would qualify him for DAS, so we recently park hopped with him to see how it works, visiting both Disneyland and Disney California Adventure.
 It worked great.
-It was almost magical how easy it made it on him.
 We were able to reserve FASTPASS return times through the app and DAS return times by visiting the Guest Relations Information Center kiosk.
 All of our reservations showed up in the Disneyland app, making it easy for us to keep straight (since the DAS return times are not written down, having the reminders on the app helped us remember and stay on schedule).
 As soon as we used a DAS return time, we scheduled the next one.
 We usually had a couple of FASTPASS reservations and a DAS ride time scheduled at a time.
 Once the DAS return time is valid, you can visit the attraction from that point until the park closes.
 The DAS return times do not expire until the end of the day, and this gave our DAS user the flexibility of managing his day, working the DAS return times in between the FASTPASS return windows, which are not flexible.

 We developed some pro tips to maximize using both DAS and MaxPass:

 - Use MaxPass for rides that offer FASTPASS.

 - Save DAS for rides that do not offer FASTPASS — unless the return times are a long way off or they have run out of FASTPASS return times for the day.

 - Use the time you would have spent waiting in line to enjoy parades and shows, eat or to meet characters.

 - You can get a DAS return time directly from a Cast member at some rides rather than visiting a kiosk, but that is good for that ride and not for selecting other rides.